DC Angel Investors: Hidden Tips for Startup Success

 - Start Strong: Open with an attention-grabbing statement about the problem you address or the need you fulfill.

-- Define Your Solution: Clearly articulate how your product or service solves this problem effectively.
+- Define Your Solution: Clearly articulate how your product or service effectively addresses this problem.

 - Highlight Unique Value Proposition (UVP): Explain what sets you apart from competitors within the same market space.